Hollywood Cinema (New Zealand theatre): The Hayward years

-On 1 August 1931 Hayward's Picture House & Cabaret showed Those Three French Girls and two weeks later celebrated their first year with Norma Shearer and Marie Dressler in Let Us Be Gay, followed by a "wild night on the dance floor"...[with]..."snowballs, streamers and confetti...[and]...Ken Gillam's Wonder band".
-In 1932, Hayward requested an extension of his lease for a further three years, but continued to stress the importance of the council's role in the ongoing maintenance of the heating, carpets and seating.

 Fuller-Hayward struggled during the Depression and this resulted in Henry Hayward splitting and forming Auckland Cinemas Ltd. which held the lease until 1966.
-A fire that broke out in the Cinema on 3 June 1939, is said to have been caused by the inflammable nitrate-based stock igniting when Rudall Hayward was smoking a cigar while editing the sound version of Rewi's Last Stand.
-The Auckland Star reported on Monday 5 June 1939 that little damage was done and "the audience of 300 was cleared from the hall in a few minutes without any demonstration of panic."
+A fire that broke out in the Cinema on 3 June 1939, was said to have been caused by the inflammable nitrate-based stock igniting when Rudall Hayward was smoking a cigar while editing the sound version of Rewi's Last Stand.
+Hilda Hayward ran the theatre during the war years, from 1939 to 1945.

-Hilda Hayward continued to run the Cinema during the war years, 1939-1945 and "go on stage and point out in the newsreels any local lads overseas at war."
-In 1946, the Hall became the Grosvenor Avondale and in 1952, Auckland Cinemas Ltd. informed the Council of difficulties the company had in making a profit, partly due to the close proximity to opposition theatres in neighbouring suburbs New Lynn, Mt Albert and Point Chevalier.
-The lease was renewed in 1954 and the Auckland City Council, as owners of the building repainted the interior, repaired the roof and gutters [and made]"improvements to the entrance and re-upholstered the seating."
+In 1946, the Hall became the Grosvenor Avondale with the Auckland Star reporting: "On 13th October 1947 a new company was formed called Grosvenor Theatre Ltd with a capital of $2000 divided into 1000 shares of $2.
+Shareholding was Auckland Cinemas Ltd with 500 shares and Rudall and Hilda (his first wife) Hayward with 250 shares each."
+In 1952 Auckland Cinemas Ltd. informed the Council of difficulties the company had in making a profit, partly due to the close proximity to opposition theatres in neighbouring suburbs New Lynn, Mt Albert and Point Chevalier.
+The lease was renewed in 1954 and the Auckland City Council, as owners of the building repainted the interior, repaired the roof and gutters [and made] "improvements to the entrance and re-upholstered the seating".
 In November 1955 Brian Somerville, the manager of the Cinema announced that the building was now a modern theatre with a painted ceiling, new stage, upholstered chairs, new carpet and a redesigned front entrance.